Chimera (genetics): Natural chimerism

-Some level of chimerism occurs naturally in the wild in many animal species, and in some cases may be a required (obligate) part of their life cycle.
+Some level of chimerism occurs naturally in the wild in many animal species, including rare cases of chimerism in humans, and in some cases may be a required (obligate) part of their life cycle.

-Sponges
+In humans

+Natural chimerism can occur in human fetuses when one embryo is formed from the fusing of two separate fertilised eggs during the earliest stages of pregnancy.
+Five of the most commonly occurring natural human chimeras are classified as cytomictical ("blood chimeras"), whole body, fetal-maternal, germ cell, and tumor chimeras.
+Cytomictical and whole body chimerism in humans are characterised by cells in the body demonstrating different DNA make-ups when tested.
+For some individuals, the different DNA make ups may change over the course of their lifetime.
+In both Cytomictical and whole body cases, there are often no visual indicators of this mixed DNA presence and chimerism is only detected after biological samples are tested, often in the course of diagnosing unrelated medical issues.
+Fetal-maternal chimerism in humans occurs when fetal cells continue to be present in the blood of formerly pregnant individuals for up to decades following pregnancy, or, conversely, when parental cells persist in the child's blood into adulthood.
+Germ cell chimerism is characterised by oocytes displaying XY bivalents, that is to say, individual oocytes which carry two distinct sets of chromosomal DNA.
+The final common human chimeric type is found in tumor chimeras, wherein a cancerous tumor displays two distinct sets of DNA, which may or may not be reflected in other chimeric properties of the affected human; such as tumors which occur in fetal-maternal chimeras carrying genetic material from both the parent and fetal DNA.

+In marine sponges

 Chimerism has been found in some species of marine sponges.
 Four distinct genotypes have been found in a single individual, and there is potential for even greater genetic heterogeneity.
 Each genotype functions independently in terms of reproduction, but the different intra-organism genotypes behave as a single large individual in terms of ecological responses like growth.

 In obligates

 It has been shown that male yellow crazy ants are obligate chimeras, the first known such case.
 In this species, the queens have arisen from fertilized eggs with a genotype of RR (Reproductive × Reproductive), the sterile female workers show a RW arrangement (Reproductive × Worker), and the males instead of being haploid, as is usually the case for ants, also display a RW genotype, but for them the egg R and the sperm W do not fuse so they develop as a chimera with some cells carrying an R and others carrying a W genome.